IBUNHABIBU/car-rent-booking-api/README.md

 ### Project specifications

-This is Rails final capstone project is based on an app to book a Social Hall(Event).
-I have built a REST API using Ruby on rails as a backend where the front end will be the rails-redux.
+This is Rails final capstone project is based on an app to book a Car.
+I have built a REST API using Ruby on rails as a backend where the front end will be the react-redux.

 ### Features
+- User authentication
+- Create Car and appointment
+- Display all cars and appointments

 <!-- BUILD WITH -->
 ## Built With